 Selecting the right blade size and connector is crucial.
 You can confirm fitment by:

-- Using the Audi brand page to choose your model and year.
+- Using the Audi brand page to choose your model and year and this will outline the correct length for your specific model.

 Popular Audi Models & Verified Fitment Links